ssandrews/Smoldyn/docs/developer/SmoldynCodeDoc.rst

 ~~~~~~~~~~~~~

 The most current documentation is included in the download package as
-Word and pdf files for the User’s Manual and as LaTeX and pdf files for
+LaTeX and pdf files for the User’s Manual and code documentation (this
-the code documentation (this file).
+file).

 Also, Dilawar Singh started a readthedocs website for Smoldyn at
 https://readthedocs.org/projects/smoldyn/downloads/.
 I’ll try to
-maintain that site but, for now, it’s not as current as the
+maintain that site but it may not be as current as the documentation
-documentation that’s packaged with the downloads.
-In addition, note that
+that’s packaged with the downloads.
+In addition, note that the
-the documentation is stored on the same github site as the code, so if
+documentation is stored on the same github site as the code, so if you
-you really want the latest un-released documentation, then you can get
+really want the latest un-released documentation, then you can get it at
-it at the github site.
+the github site.

 Yet another readthedocs website is
 https://smoldyn.readthedocs.io/en/latest/doxygen/html/classes.html.